Pungyeon/go-rabbitmq-example/README.md

 **Listen** - We get a new channel from our connection pool.
 We declare our nameless queue and then we iterate over our input array `topics`.
 For each topic in topics, we will bind our search query to the queue.
 As an example, this could be `log.WARN` and `log.ERROR`.
 Lastly, we will invoke the Consume function (to start listening on the queue) and define that we will interface over all the messages (forever) and print out these message to the console.

 The `forever` channel that we are making on line #69, and sending output from on line #77, is just a dummy.
 This is a simple way of ensuring a program will run forever.
-Essentially, we are defining a channel, which we will wait for until it receives input, but never actually give it any input.
+Essentially, we are defining a channel, which we will wait for until it receives input, but we will never actually send it any input.
 It's a bit dirty, but for this tutorial it will suffice.

 ### Consumer Service
 All files in this section will be placed in the `consumer` folder.